ne22153/GameOfLife/README.md

 - Pass all tests.
 - Output the correct PGM images.
 - Ensure the keyboard control rules work as needed.
-- At minimum, the controller and the Game of Life engine should be separate components running on different machines (as per Step 2 above) and communicating.
+- At minimum, the Controller and the Game of Life engine should be separate components running on different machines (as per Step 2 above) and communicating.
 - To fully satisfy the criteria your implementation should use multiple AWS nodes efficiently.